Climate Of Hope

 DR. JOHN HANS GILDERBLOOM: URBAN PLANNING LEGEND

-Dr. John Hans Gilderbloom’s insights and research underscore the importance of this documentary: Why cities aren’t just static structures; they are living, breathing souls with dreams, despairs, hopes, and aspirations.
+Dr. John Hans Gilderbloom’s insights and research underscore the importance of this documentary: Why cities aren’t just static structures; they are living, breathing souls with dreams, despairs and hopes.
 They are truly the Future of the Planet.

-Gilderbloom is a legendary figure in urban affairs with significant contributions to cities worldwide in urban development, sustainability, housing, health, and transportation.
+Dr. Gilderbloom is a legendary figure in urban affairs with significant contributions to cities worldwide in urban development, sustainability, housing, health, climate resilience and transportation.